ysheynin/us_covid_19_vs_excess_deaths/README.md

 # USA Reported COVID-19 Deaths  vs. Excess Deaths Comparison
-Comparing reported for USA COVID_19 deaths with Excess Deaths
+Comparing number of reported COVID_19 deaths vs 2020/2019 Excess Deaths

 Inspired by the results presented in this paper: